stephencelis/swift-evolution/proposals/0000-automatically-derive-properties-for-enum-cases.md

 result.value?.anotherCase?.name
 ```

 Without these properties, this becomes much more verbose: we have to wade through layers of pattern matching.
-The most efficient case uses nested pattern matching, but still suffers from an additional statement, variable binding, and scope:
+The most efficient case of nested enums uses nested pattern matching, but still suffers from an additional statement, variable binding, and scope:

 ``` swift
 if case let .value(.anotherCase(anotherCase)) = result {